Language Guide (proto 2)

 }

-- The first line of the file specifies that you’re using
+The first line of the file specifies that you’re using the proto2 revision of the protobuf language spec.

-syntax.
-This should be the first non-empty, non-comment line of the file. - The
+for proto2/proto3) must be the first non-empty, non-comment line of the file. - If no

 SearchRequest